Girlfriend Celebrations - Because Girlfriends Make Life Better

 Who are WE?
 We’re glad you asked!

 The Friendship Blog – Produced by psychologist, professor of psychiatry, and author Dr. Irene S. Levine (The Friendship Doctor), The Friendship Blog is the only authoritative place for women on the internet to anonymously ask and receive advice about their friendship problems and dilemmas.
 The blog was created in 2007 and helped create the platform for Dr. Levine’s recent book, “Best Friends Forever: Surviving a Breakup With Your Best Friend.”
-Find her on twitter @irenelevine.
+Find her on twitter .

 GirlfriendCelebrations – The premier source of girls night ideas on the web.
 Founded by friends Dawn Williams Bertuca and Tina VanZant Bishop in 2005, the blog offers original ideas for girls night in, girls night out, girlfriend get-togethers and girlfriend getaways.
 Believing that “Girlfriends Make Life Better™,” these girlfriends take women beyond “bunco” and deliver fun and meaningful ways for female friends to stay connected.
-Find them on Facebook here and on Twitter @GirlfriendCeleb and @GirlsNightOut.
+Find them on Facebook here and on Twitter and .

 GirlFriendCircles.com – The only online community that matches new friends offline by connecting circles of women in local areas.
 In over 25 cities and growing fast, women between 21-65, are matched and introduced to each other in small groups at local cafes and wine bars to meet other women who value expanding their circle of face-to-face friends.
 Founder Shasta Nelson, a life coach, blogs weekly on women’s friendship issues.
-Find Shasta at http://www.facebook.com/GirlFriendCircles and on twitter @GirlfrndCircles
+Find Shasta at and on twitter

 Girlfriendology.com – The online community for women based on inspiration, appreciation and celebration of female friendship.
 Girlfriendology offers inspiring blogs, BlogTalkRadio podcast interviews with amazing women, girlfriend gifts, online communities and more.
 Founded in 2006 by Debba Haupert, Girlfriendology has a large and growing social media community of 19k+ Twitter followers (& we block men!) and 7k+ female Facebook fans.
-Find Debba at http://www.facebook.com/Girlfriendology and on twitter @girlfriendology.
+Find Debba at and on twitter .

 MWF Seeking BFF – written by Rachel Bertsche, MWF Seeking BFF chronicles the author’s search for a new best friend after moving to a new city for love.
 In her daily posts, Bertsche reveals anecdotes from her quest, shares resources for meeting new people, and wonders about modern-day friendship conundrums.
 MWF Seeking BFF the book will be published by Ballantine in early 2012.
-Find Rachel on twitter @rberch.
+Find Rachel on twitter .

 The Month of Friendship kicks off TODAY and will feature a cross-platform series of blog posts on each of the five participating websites.
 Each founder will each write a post in her particular area of expertise, with one post appearing on all five websites each day.